Connections and disconnections

 - the date it was issued

-- the date the reminder notice period ends
+- the date that the reminder notice period ends

 - that payment must be made within the reminder notice period

-- details for how to contact the retailer for complaints and disputes.
+- details of how to contact the retailer for complaints and disputes.

 The disconnection warning notice must state: